Lethal Weapon 2: Plot

-After killing many of the investigating officers, Vorstedt seizes Riggs at van den Haas' apartment and discloses that he was responsible for the death of Riggs's wife years earlier during a botched assassination attempt on him.
-He has his men kill Rika by drowning her and orders them to do the same to Riggs, who escapes and brutally kills both of the men.
-He phones Murtaugh, declaring an intention to pursue Rudd and avenge his wife, Rika, and their fallen friends; the other policeman willingly forsakes his badge to aid his partner.
+Meanwhile, Vorstedt seizes Riggs at van den Haas' apartment and discloses he was responsible for the death of Riggs's wife years earlier during a botched assassination attempt on him.
+He has his men kill Rika by drowning her and orders them to do the same to Riggs, who escapes and brutally kills both men.
+Riggs phones Murtaugh, declaring an intention to pursue Rudd and avenge his wife, Rika, and their fallen friends; Murtaugh willingly forsakes his badge to aid his partner.
 After rescuing Leo and destroying Rudd's house, they head for the Alba Varden, Rudd's freighter docked in the Port of Los Angeles, as the South Africans prepare their getaway with hundreds of millions in drug money.

-While investigating a guarded 40-foot cargo container at the docks, Riggs and Murtaugh discover Rudd's laundered drug money, but are locked inside by Rudd's men.
-They break out of the box, scattering two pallets of the money into the harbor in the process.
-Riggs and Murtaugh engage in a firefight with some of Rudd's men aboard the Alba Varden before separating to hunt down Rudd.
-Riggs confronts and fights Vorstedt hand-to-hand, culminating when Riggs stabs Vorstedt with his own knife and crushes him by dropping a cargo container on him.
-Rudd retaliates by shooting Riggs in the back multiple times.
-Rudd again invokes diplomatic immunity upon seeing Murtaugh aim his gun at him; Murtaugh fatally shoots him and declares that his immunity has "Just Been Revoked".
-Murtaugh then tends to Riggs, whom he believes may be dying and encourages him to hang on and that he is not dead until he says he is.
-Discovering Riggs survived the shooting, they share a laugh as more LAPD personnel respond to the scene.
+While investigating a guarded cargo container at the docks, Riggs and Murtaugh discover Rudd's laundered drug money, but are locked inside by Rudd's men.
+They break out, scattering two pallets of the money into the harbor in the process.
+Riggs and Murtaugh engage in a firefight with Rudd's men aboard the Alba Varden before separating to hunt down Rudd.
+Riggs confronts and fights Vorstedt hand-to-hand, stabs the latter with his own knife and drops a container on him, crushing him to death.
+Rudd retaliates by shooting Riggs in the back multiple times and again invokes diplomatic immunity when Murtaugh aims his gun at him.
+However, Murtaugh fatally shoots him and declares that his immunity has "just been revoked".
+He then tends to Riggs, and they share a laugh as more LAPD personnel respond to the scene.